Campus Recreation

 Difficulty rating: 2

-• Notes: This is a trail that is great for all levels because of the secure footing and little elevation change over the 6.8mile distance.
-Best to hike this trail in the morning to avoid the heat of the day and bring more water than you might think.
-Dogs are allowed on the trail but must be on leash.
+This trail is great for all levels because of the secure footing and little elevation change over the 6.8-mile distance.
+It is best to hike this trail in the morning to avoid the heat of the day and remember to bring more water than you might think.
+Dogs are allowed on the trail but must be kept on leash.

 Beverly Canyon Loop Trail